emrcftci/swift-generic-parsing-with-objectMapper/README.md

 #### Why we use that?

-1. We need to change endpoint for get different kind of objects from response.
+1. We need to change endpoint to get different kind of objects from response.
 2. We can change the endpoint simultaneously with the build
 3. We can learn about XCode custom build scripts :fire: